VIVEK-JADHAV/TweetSentimentExtraction/README.md

 2. Mask layer: This layer is masking the padded tokens.
 3. Embedding Layer: Each token id is converted to 100 D vector using the pre-trained Glove vectors.
 4. LSTM layer: This layer returns output at each time sequence.
 This is achieved by setting the parameter return sequences=True
-5.Time distributed Dense Layer: This layer takes LSTM output at every time sequence and predicts whether that token must be present in the selected_text or not.
+5. Time distributed Dense Layer: This layer takes LSTM output at every time sequence and predicts whether that token must be present in the selected_text or not.

 The model was trained with Adam optimizer with default learning rate.
 With 0.1 as the threshold, the predicted values were converted to binary(0's and 1's).Longest sub sequence algorithm was used to determine the tokens that would be part of the selected_text.